CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A26 Specification of operating processes for the network

 For a safe and effective network operation SHOULD business processes be generated or adapted and documented as required (see the block group Core IT Operations, in particular OPS.1.1.3 * Patch and Change Management *).
-In particular, it should be considered how the zoning as well as the segmentation concept affect IT operations.
+In particular, it should be considered how the zoning and the segmentation concept affect IT operations.

 #### NET.1.1.A27 Integration of network architecture into contingency planning [Head IT]